ptcrews/ptcrews.github.io/_sections/projects.md

 ---
 Below are some of the major projects I've worked on.
 They are split into two main categories - [research](#research) and [implementation](#implementation).
+Research projects are projects I've worked on that are either particularly novel, or resulted in some publishable contribution to the field.
+For my implementation projects, these are projects that have less of an academic focus, and are generally implementations of already published work.

 ### Research
 - [The Tock Operating System:](#tockos) A secure, embedded OS in Rust